stefanvdlugt/markedgraphs/README.md

 # markedgraphs
 ### A Python module for working with marked graphs.
-*By Stefan van der Lugt.
-An implementation of the algorithms in my PhD thesis.*
+By Stefan van der Lugt (Universiteit Leiden).
+An implementation of the algorithms in my PhD thesis *Tautological differential forms on moduli spaces of curves*.

 ## The class `MarkedGraph`
 The `markedgraphs` module provides a class `MarkedGraph` that serves as a model for marked graphs.